 FIFA 18: FIFA 17 is coming out for fans in a few days, and while the upcoming game has already got rave reviews for most of its aspects, the game is seemingly not without its faults.
-But EA is known not to sit silently on their mistakes, and FIFA 18 will certainly be a big improvement in terms of where FIFA 17 has lost most of its fans.
-So here we are, compiling a list of what could make FIFA 18 one of the best football games in recent years when it comes out in 2017.
+But EA is known not to sit silently on their mistakes, and FIFA 18 will certainly be a big improvement in terms of where FIFA 17 has lost some of its fans.
+So here we are, compiling a list of what could make the next entry one of the best football games in recent years when it comes out later this year.

 FIFA 18 Wishlist

 Graphics: FIFA 17 promises to offer some of the best graphics in recent years, thanks to the recent addition of the Frostbite Engine.
 Compare it with any other soccer game in the market and you will see the difference in the detailing in visual mechanics and fluidity of movement in the players.